Get Free TV With Hulu?

-Hulu comes in free and subscription forms.
-The free version of Hulu is available only on desktop browsers, while the $7.99 per month Hulu Plus version runs on desktops (Windows, Mac, and Linux), tablets and smartphones (Android and iOS), many game consoles, so-called WebTVs, and other platforms.
+Hulu is available on desktop browsers (Windows, Mac, and Linux), tablets and smartphones (Android and iOS), many game consoles, and other platforms.
 The latest Internet-connected TVs from Sony, Samsung, VIZIO, LG, Panasonic can connect directly to Hulu through your existing Internet service.
 Other popular devices that can be used to bring Hulu content to your living room television screen are the Roku Streaming Player, Apple TV, Microsoft's Xbox 360, and the Sony Playstation 3.

-With the free Hulu service, you can watch the five most recent episodes of popular TV shows such as The Daily Show, Family Guy, and Saturday Night Live.
-The late night lineup of Leno, Kimmel and Fallon are there, as well as popular news, talk, entertainment, cartoon, food, sports and reality shows.
-The paid Hulu Plus usually has all current-season episodes from popular shows, and full series runs (all episodes from every season) of many other shows not currently airing.
+With the basic Hulu service ($5.99/month), you can watch the most recent episodes of popular TV shows.
+The late night lineup is there, as well as popular news, talk, entertainment, cartoon, food, sports and reality shows.
+Hulu usually has all current-season episodes from popular shows, and full series runs (all episodes from every season) of many other shows not currently airing.

 What About Stuff That's NOT on Hulu?